edtankian97/microbiota_sialylation/README.md

 ```
 Now, go to the script **hmm_process.ipynb** which is loccated in the path: microbial_sialylation/genomes_download/scripts/jupyter_scripts/ and follow the script.

 After part 01 with coverage assessment, follow this for each core enzyme: CMP synthase, sialiltransferase and polisialiltransferase.
-The others will be analysed in the topic **4.
-Downstream analysis**.

 **CMP synthase**
 ```
 cd ./HMMER_analysis/CMP_synthase/